-Teaching and Learning Lectures, tutorials, group discussions, participatory learning activities, Methods/Activities presentations, individual assignments Formative assessment (In-course): 30% At least three assessments for 30 Marks.
-The assessments could take any forms such as classroom Evaluation assignment, take-home assignment, quiz, presentations, case Evaluation study and debate.
+, , Teaching and Learning Methods/Activities Lectures, tutorials, group discussions, participatory learning activities, presentations, individual assignments Formative assessment (In-course): 30% Evaluation At least three assessments for 30 Marks.
+The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case study and debate.
 Summative Assessment: 70% End of course written examination is of three hour duration.
 Question paper contains two parts:

 Part I: It is compulsory.
-It contains 20 multiple cho ice questions for 20 marks.
-Part II: Students are expected to answer all for วบท
+It contains 20 multiple choice questions for 20 marks.
 Part II: Students are expected to answer all four questions that may include several parts.
 Total marks for this part is 80.